ARNOLD-HEY/ARNOLD--Whitepaper-/README.md

 # ARNOLD--Whitepaper-
-$ARNOLD is the hidden token of Hillwood—a gateway to the urban legends that once whispered through the streets of your childhood.
+ARNOLD is the hidden token of Hillwood—a gateway to the urban legends that once whispered through the streets of your childhood.